f0e/mpv-cut/README.md

 If you want to change the start or end position of a cut you can press the keybind again.
 You can also create multiple cuts from a single video.

 Rendered cuts will be placed in the same directory as the source file.

+---

+## troubleshooting

+If the script doesn't work, you can try these steps.

+- Make sure the script is installed in the correct directory.
+You should end up with something like: `C:\Users\admin\scoop\persist\mpv\portable_config\scripts\mpv-cut\main.lua & make_cuts.js`.
+- Run mpv using the terminal (`mpv video.mp4`) and check the output, are there any errors?
+- Make sure you don't have multiple versions of mpv installed.
+You might have installed the script to the wrong version.